MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/gethistoricalsearchcount.md

 ---
-title: GetHistoricalSearchCount Service Operation ms.service: bing-ads-ad-insight-service ms.topic: article
+title: GetHistoricalSearchCount Service Operation - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets the number of times the normalized term was used in a search during the specified time period.
 ---
-# GetHistoricalSearchCount Service Operation
+# GetHistoricalSearchCount Service Operation - Ad Insight
 Gets the number of times the normalized term was used in a search during the specified time period.
 The results are aggregated by device type.

 ## <a name="request"></a>Request Elements